aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/conditional-formatting/how-to-add-text-conditional-formattings/_index.md

 ---

 ## **Possible Usage Scenarios**
-Using text-based conditional formatting in spreadsheets is useful for highlighting cells that meet specific textual criteria.
+Using text‑based conditional formatting in spreadsheets is useful for highlighting cells that meet specific textual criteria.
 This can improve data analysis and make it easier to find key information in a large dataset.
 Here are some reasons to use text conditional formatting:

-1. Highlight Specific Text: You can apply formatting based on specific words, phrases, or characters.
-For example, you might want to highlight all cells that contain the word "Urgent" or "Completed" to easily differentiate tasks in a project.
+1. **Highlight Specific Text:** You can apply formatting based on specific words, phrases, or characters.
+For example, you might want to highlight all cells that contain the word “Urgent” or “Completed” to easily differentiate tasks in a project.
-1. Identify Patterns or Trends: If you’re working with categories or statuses (like "High", "Medium", "Low"), text conditional formatting can visually distinguish between them, making it easier to track progress or prioritize tasks.
+2. **Identify Patterns or Trends:** If you’re working with categories or statuses (like “High”, “Medium”, “Low”), text conditional formatting can visually distinguish between them, making it easier to track progress or prioritize tasks.
-1. Error or Data Entry Alerts: Text formatting can flag inconsistent or erroneous entries, such as misspelled words, incomplete text, or incorrect values.
+3. **Error or Data Entry Alerts:** Text formatting can flag inconsistent or erroneous entries, such as misspelled words, incomplete text, or incorrect values.
 This is particularly useful in datasets with a lot of textual input.
-1. Enhanced Readability: Color-coding text or changing its style (bold, italics, etc.) helps make important information stand out, improving the overall readability of your sheet.
+4. **Enhanced Readability:** Color‑coding text or changing its style (bold, italics, etc.) helps make important information stand out, improving the overall readability of your sheet.
-1. Dynamic Feedback: You can set up rules that automatically adjust the formatting when text matches certain conditions.
-This means you don't have to manually update the formatting as the data changes.
+5. **Dynamic Feedback:** You can set up rules that automatically adjust the formatting when text matches certain conditions.
+This means you don’t have to manually update the formatting as the data changes.

 In essence, text conditional formatting helps you quickly spot relevant information, errors, and trends, making it a powerful tool for managing and interpreting textual data.

 ## **How to Add Text Conditional Formatting Using Excel**
-To add text-based conditional formatting in Excel, follow these steps:
+To add text‑based conditional formatting in Excel, follow these steps:

-1. Select the Range of Cells: Highlight the cells where you want to apply the conditional formatting.
+1. Select the range of cells where you want to apply the conditional formatting.
-1. Open the Conditional Formatting Menu: Go to the Home tab in the Excel ribbon.
-Click on Conditional Formatting in the "Styles" group.
+2. Open the Conditional Formatting menu: go to the **Home** tab in the Excel ribbon and click **Conditional Formatting** in the **Styles** group.
-1. Choose “New Rule”: From the drop-down menu, select New Rule.
+3. Choose **New Rule** from the drop‑down menu.
-1. Select “Format only cells that contain”: In the New Formatting Rule dialog, choose Format only cells that contain under the "Select a Rule Type" section.
+4. Select **Format only cells that contain**.
+In the **New Formatting Rule** dialog, choose **Format only cells that contain** under the **Select a Rule Type** section.
-1. Set the Rule Criteria: In the "Format cells with" section, choose Specific Text from the drop-down.
-Select either containing, begins with, or ends with, depending on the condition you want to apply.
-Enter the text you want to format (e.g., a specific word like "Urgent" or "Completed").
+5. Set the rule criteria: in the **Format cells with** section, choose **Specific Text** from the drop‑down.
+Select either *containing*, *begins with*, or *ends with*, depending on the condition you want to apply.
+Enter the text you want to format (e.g., a specific word like “Urgent” or “Completed”).
-1. Choose the Formatting: Click on the Format button.
-In the Format Cells dialog, you can select the font color, fill color, or any other formatting options you prefer.
+6. Choose the formatting: click the **Format** button.
+In the **Format Cells** dialog, select the font color, fill color, or any other formatting options you prefer.
-1. Apply the Rule: Once you’ve set your desired format, click OK to apply the rule.
-Click OK again in the New Formatting Rule dialog to close it.
+7. Apply the rule: once you’ve set your desired format, click **OK** to apply the rule.
+Click **OK** again in the **New Formatting Rule** dialog to close it.
-1. View the Results: The cells containing the text you specified will now have the formatting applied, making it easy to spot relevant information.
+8. View the results: the cells containing the text you specified will now have the formatting applied, making it easy to spot relevant information.

 ## **How to Add Text Conditional Formatting Using Aspose.Cells for Python via .NET**

 Aspose.Cells for Python via .NET fully supports the conditional formatting provided by Microsoft Excel 2007 and later versions in XLSX format on cells at runtime.
-This examples demonstrate an exercise for advanced conditional formatting types including BeginsWith, ContainsBlank, ContainsText and so on.
+These examples demonstrate advanced conditional‑formatting types including **BeginsWith**, **ContainsBlank**, **ContainsText**, and so on.

 ### **Format Cell When the Value Starts With Specified Text**